 Handling the Transition from One Nap to No Nap

 Nap transitions can be tricky.
 How do you handle the transition from one nap to none?
 Well, for starters, keep in mind that it will look different from toddler to toddler.
 Some toddlers may be able to stop napping from day one, and will almost never need another afternoon nap.
 Other toddlers may make the transition more gradually.
 For instance, your toddler might go 3 days without an afternoon nap, but on day 4, he may need that nap.
 Believe it or not, my middle son did this for over a year!
 It started out as an every other day thing, when he was about 3; he’d nap one day but not the next.
 Then, over time, he had more and more no-nap days, until we were down to napping once a week, or once every 10 days.
-It has just been in the last few months (now that he’s 4 and a half) that he has been able to go weeks at a time without a nap.
+It wasn’t until he was about 4.5 years old that he was able to go weeks at a time without a nap.

 As you work through this transition, use your toddler’s cues as a guide.
 If your toddler genuinely does not seem tired at naptime, then don’t try to force a nap.
 Instead, have ‘rest time’ – put your toddler in bed with some books and small toys, and have her play quietly for an hour.
 This is a win for everyone: it gives you a break, it allows your toddler to entertain herself and rest, and, if your little one is tired, she has the quiet and relaxed environment she needs to lie down and sleep.